rval735/FPGA-TFHE/CompetitionEntry/CompetitionEntry.md

 - IDE: Integrated Development Environment

 ### Bio
 Ph.D. rval735 is a programmer based in Auckland, New Zealand.
 He focuses his research on Binary Neural Networks.
-This project serves as the first brick to construct a bridge between blockchain technologies and Artificial Neural Networks.
+This project serves as the first brick to construct a bridge between blockchain technologies and private Artificial Neural Networks.

-He is very passionate about topics around BNN, Blockchain, and FPGA acceleration and looks forward to taking better advantage of reconfigurable hardware to make public ledger networks more efficient.
+He is very passionate about topics around ANN, Blockchain, and FPGA acceleration and looks forward to taking better advantage of reconfigurable hardware to make public ledger networks more efficient.

 If you would like to contribute to his projects in any possible way, visit the GitHub repository, check his crypto address if you would like help with anything that you can 😉.